Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20201130_ampc_relnotes.md

 * Improved Provider UX for the Environment details page:
     * Activity report metrics of the aggregated count of API Services, Catalog Items and Subscriptions for the selected Environment.
 * Improved Provider UX of the API Service details page:
-    * View of multiple API Service versions.
+    * View of multiple API service versions.
-    * Activity report metrics of the related Endpoints, Catalog Items and Subscriptions for the selected API Service version.
+    * Activity report metrics of the related Endpoints, Catalog Items and Subscriptions for the selected API service version.
     * Rendering of WSDL and PROTOBUF specifications in addition to OAS2/OAS3.

 ### Axway Edge Gateway / AWS Agents